Lawrence Photographic

 Once I saved C1 and C2 - I used the Top Dial A Mode to program my choices for A and then exited using the Menu/Set Button.
 (A Mode settings are saved automatically as I change them)

 I used the Top Dial iA Intelligent Auto Switch to program my choices for Video.
-I use the Top Dial iA setting only for video and I use the small red button on the top of the camera to toggle video on and off.
+I use the Top Dial iA setting only for video and I now use C2 for my video - see the Video + Hyperfocal Section below.
+I use the small red button on the top of the camera to toggle video on and off.

 When using the camera and when making any changes in the menu (or with exposure compensation) - only A Mode will remain changed when the camera powers down or is switched off or the Control Dial is turned away from A and then back again.
 The programmed Controls C1 and C2 will revert to their original saved parameters.